MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_kernel_information_struct_v1.md

 #### - PlatformIdleVeto

-A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackplatformidleveto.md">PlatformIdleVeto</a> routine.
+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/mt186867">PlatformIdleVeto</a> routine.
 PoFx sets the value of this member.
 The <b>PlatformIdleVeto</b> routine is implemented by PoFx.
 The PEP calls this routine to increment or decrement the veto count for a pending transition to a platform idle state.

 #### - ProcessorIdleVeto

-A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackprocessoridleveto.md">ProcessorIdleVeto</a> routine.
+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/mt186880">ProcessorIdleVeto</a> routine.
 PoFx sets the value of this member.
 The <b>ProcessorIdleVeto</b> routine is implemented by PoFx.
 The PEP calls this routine to increment or decrement the veto count for a pending transition to a processor idle state.

 #### - RequestCommon

-A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackrequestcommon.md">RequestCommon</a> routine.
+A pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/mt186882">RequestCommon</a> routine.
 PoFx sets the value of this member.
 The <b>RequestCommon</b> routine is implemented by PoFx.
 The PEP calls this routine to perform a processing operation that is specified by a request ID.

 #### - UpdatePlatformIdleState

-A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackupdateplatformidlestate.md">UpdatePlatformIdleState</a> routine.
+A pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/mt186886">UpdatePlatformIdleState</a> routine.
 PoFx sets the value of this member.
 The <b>UpdatePlatformIdleState</b> routine is implemented by PoFx.
 The PEP calls this routine to update the properties of the specified platform idle state.

 #### - UpdateProcessorIdleState

-A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackupdateprocessoridlestate.md">UpdateProcessorIdleState</a> routine.
+A pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/mt186887">UpdateProcessorIdleState</a> routine.
 PoFx sets the value of this member.
 The <b>UpdateProcessorIdleState</b> routine is implemented by PoFx.
 The PEP calls this routine to update the properties of the specified processor idle state.

 ## -remarks

-The <b>KernelInformation</b> parameter to the <a href="..\pepfx\nf-pepfx-pofxregisterplugin.md">PoFxRegisterPlugin</a> or <a href="..\pepfx\nf-pepfx-pofxregisterpluginex.md">PoFxRegisterPluginEx</a> routine is a pointer to a <b>PEP_KERNEL_INFORMATION</b> structure.
+The <b>KernelInformation</b> parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/mt186873">PoFxRegisterPlugin</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/mt186874">PoFxRegisterPluginEx</a> routine is a pointer to a <b>PEP_KERNEL_INFORMATION</b> structure.
 The PEP allocates this structure and sets the values of the <b>Version</b> and <b>Size</b> members of this structure before calling <b>PoFxRegisterPlugin</b> or <b>PoFxRegisterPluginEx</b>.
 During the call to this routine, PoFx fills in the remaining members of the structure.

 ## -see-also

-<a href="..\pepfx\nc-pepfx-pofxcallbackenumerateunmaskedinterrupts.md">EnumerateUnmaskedInterrupts</a>

-<a href="..\pepfx\nc-pepfx-pofxcallbackprocessoridleveto.md">ProcessorIdleVeto</a>

-<a href="..\pepfx\nc-pepfx-pofxcallbackupdateplatformidlestate.md">UpdatePlatformIdleState</a>

-<a href="..\pepfx\nc-pepfx-pofxcallbackrequestworker.md">RequestWorker</a>

-<a href="..\pepfx\nf-pepfx-pofxregisterplugin.md">PoFxRegisterPlugin</a>

-<a href="..\pepfx\nc-pepfx-pofxcallbackupdateprocessoridlestate.md">UpdateProcessorIdleState</a>

-<a href="..\pepfx\nc-pepfx-pofxcallbackrequestinterrupt.md">RequestInterrupt</a>

-<a href="..\pepfx\nc-pepfx-pofxcallbackrequestcommon.md">RequestCommon</a>

-<a href="..\pepfx\nc-pepfx-pofxcallbackcriticalresource.md">TransitionCriticalResource</a>